 2. Scope of Project.

-suggest the storyline that would be woven throughout the narrative, involving the plot, main characters and key roles (e.g., first person participants)
+suggest the storyline that would be woven throughout the narrative, involving the plot, main characters and your roles (e.g., as first person participants)

-3. Provide at least two source references of potential research on which the project will be based.
+3. Provide at least three source references of potential research on which the project will be based.
 These should be print library sources and not Internet sources (though legitimate Internet sources can be used for the project).
 Use the CRAAP Test for each source.

 4. Identify the members of your family and how each person will be contributing to this particular project.
 What will be each person's particular segment, part, role or responsibility in the project?

 Send your proposal as an e-mail attachment to: email@example.com

 To view a more formal proposal format, though not required of these projects, see Prospectus (PDF)